-Mission: The Fort Valley Museum is a bright and welcoming community museum that depicts Fort Valley's past history.
-Exhibits include: The Church, The One-room School; the story of Fort Valley during the later years of the Civil War, 1863-1865, Seven Fountains Resort (1850-1888), Fort Valley's Manganese Mines (1850-1927), The Home, Handicrafts, The Farm, The Country Store, Music in the Fort, plus the special exhibit of local valley pottery donated in 2012.
+Mission: The Fort Valley Museum is a bright and welcoming community museum that depicts Fort Valley’s past history.
+Exhibits include: The Church; The One-room School, The Fort’s 19th century Cold-blast Iron Furnaces (along with the history of cast iron stove plates found locally), The Seven Fountains Resort (1850-1888), The Home, The Farm, The Country Store, Music in the Fort, and a recently donated collection of local Shenandoah Valley Pottery.

-Buildings: In addition to The Old Brick Church of 1830 (our original Museum building), the Trinity Brethren Church on Dry Run Road has recently become a part of the Museum.
-This lovely old (1904) church is open to the public by special request, and currently houses a religious and organizational history of the Fort.
+Buildings: In addition to the original Museum building, the Old Brick Church (circa 1830), the Trinity Brethren Church (1904) on Dry Run Road became a part of the Museum in 2008.
+This lovely old church is open to the public on special occasions and by request.
+It currently houses a religious and organizational history of the Fort, and a newly created spinning exhibit.
+In progress are a portrait room and an archive and genealogical resource room.

 Hours: 1:00-4:00 p.m. on Saturdays and 2:00-5:00 p.m. on Sundays.